 - How are climate change factors affecting the Galapagos Islands?
 This could take the form of a scientific-like report that categorizes the effects of climate change on the islands and how we can address them.

-Where in the Galapagos Islands will I work?
+Where in Peru and Ecuador will I work?

 You’ll live and work with your group on the island of San Cristobal.
 It forms part of the Galapagos archipelago, located about 1,000km from mainland Ecuador in the Pacific Ocean.